Sherif586/thingspeak/README.md

          ./thingspeakmysql.sh

 # NB:
-	Execute the script thingspeakmysql.sh only on the first time because the database will be persist, just the thingspeakmysqlnew.sh is enough by executing ./thingspeakmysqlnew.sh
+	Execute the script thingspeakmysql.sh only on the first time because the database will be persist on the next time (volumes), just the thingspeakmysqlnew.sh is enough by executing ./thingspeakmysqlnew.sh
 	Down't worry thingspeakmysqlnew.sh will be created after execution the script thingspeakmysql.sh